 Note: Comments and exceptions appear in the student grade report, which you can open from the Graph icon to the right of the student's name.
 Comments for grading periods and the overall column also appear on student report cards unless you have selected the Hide overall grade from student reports and/or hide grading period grade from student reports check boxes in the course Grade Setup area.

-If a test or quiz is graded automatically, the grade will already display.
+If a test/quiz or assessment is graded automatically, the calculated grade will display, along with a link to the student's submission.
 If you change this grade, the override is indicated by an orange pencil in the lower-left corner:

 Click the pencil to clear the override.

 - Grades automatically save when you modify a cell.

 - You can also type any non-numeric character into a cell to assign a 0 for that grade.

 Viewing Individual Submissions

 Instructors can open and view materials for individual student submissions directly from the gradebook.

 |Open and view a completed test or quiz.|

 |Open and view a completed assessment.|